RanaAlharbi/RanaAlharbi/README.md

 - 📱 Develop cross-platform mobile apps using Flutter & Dart
 - 🔗 Integrate APIs and Backend-as-a-Service (Supabase)
 - 🧪 Test and debug APIs using Postman
-- 🎨 Implement UI from Figma designs with pixel-perfect accuracy
 - 🧩 Manage application state using Bloc, Cubit, and local state
 - 🚀 Prepare apps for release on Google Play and Apple App Store